 Overview Glass Table (Layered with radio gauges)

-This Glass Table provides immediate insight and results, which can be viewed at a distance, with the radio gauges on the left side making it simple to know where Synthetic Monitoring, Application Performance Monitoring, and Infrastructure Monitoring results are for your entire environment.
+This glass table provides immediate insight and results, with the radio gauges on the left side making it simple to know where Splunk Synthetic Monitoring, Splunk Infrastructure Monitoring, and Splunk APM results are for your entire environment.

-By looking at the example glass table shown below, you can click to understand what is going on from the Synthetic Monitoring results shown there, but you can also see there is something going on with AWS in the Infrastructure Monitoring Health Summary - likely the root cause, and perhaps a first place to investigate.
+In the example glass table shown below, you might first click into Splunk Synthetic Monitoring to see what is going on, but you can also see there is a problem with AWS in the Infrastructure Monitoring Health Summary.
+That could be a root cause of the Splunk Synthetic Monitoring problem and perhaps a first place to investigate.

 NOC Glass Table

-The modern NOC (Network Operations Center) is evolving to Observability and increased awareness of what is going on across all stacks within their Users, Infrastructure, Critical Business Flows, and Applications.
+The modern NOC (Network Operations Center) is evolving to more observability and increased awareness of what is going on across all stacks within their users, infrastructure, critical business flows, and applications.

-An interactive Glass Table gives them results in real-time, helping them to proactively manage situations or episodes as they occur, and quickly find and resolve issues.
+An interactive glass table gives results in real-time, helping the NOC team to proactively manage situations or episodes as they occur, and quickly find and resolve issues.

-This simplified view is designed for a wall or hallway monitor, showing the trend and history along with current state for all your critical KPI’s rolled up for visibility and awareness.
+This simplified view is designed for a wall or hallway monitor.
+It shows the trend and history along with current state for all your critical KPIs, rolled up for visibility and awareness.

 DevOps SRE Detailed View Glass Table

-Here you gain insights across Splunk Synthetics, Application Performance Management, Infrastructure Monitoring and Real User Monitoring.
+Here you gain insights across Splunk Synthetic Monitoring, Splunk Infrastructure Monitoring, Splunk APM, and Splunk Real User Monitoring.
 Insights are available not only at a summary level, but also two levels down, with single-click access to additional details for each.

 The Service Analyzer is your starting point for monitoring your IT operations, enabling you to see the live health of your IT environment at a glance.